-The project that is the subject of these comments is explicitly designed to bring more patients to Mission's acute care facilities in Asheville.
-That is, they are targeting existing providers to duplicate their services, starve them of resources, and increase the scope and range of the monopoly that currently exists.
+The project that is the subject of these comments is explicitly designed to further entrench a monopolist's market share and bring more patients to Mission's acute care facility in Asheville.
+That is, they are targeting existing and approved providers (including AdventHealth Hendersonville and AdventHealth Asheville) to duplicate their services, starve them of resources, and increase the scope and range of Mission's market control.
 This is the very epitome of unnecessary duplication and results in the following non-conformities with respect to the applicable statutory review criteria.